visionarylab/WallMov/README.md

 npm start
 ```

-If you want to change character, please replace images in /video.
+If you want to change video, please replace video in /video.
 Or if you use from releaced package, replace video in /video.

 ---